vishvAsa/kalpAntaram/kANe/v1p2/000/Synopsis_of_Contents.md

 869-879 He was king of the Gajapati dynasty in Orissa and composed Sarasvativilāsa – pedigree and history of family - purpose and con tents of Sarasvativilāsa - works quoted - often points out the differences of opinion between Bhāruci and Vijñānesvara - cites in many places the explanations of certain sūtras and words of Viṣṇu

 giving Bhāruci's interpretations thereof - quotes Varadarāja, Smsticandrikā - composed between 1497-1539 A. D. - Foulke's theory about date not acceptable - authorship of Sar.
-V. - goes to Lolla Laksmidhara acc. to Dr. Gode and Mr. R. Subrahmanyam - the Pratāpamārtanda or Praudhapratāpamārtanda of Pratāpa rudradeva.
+V. - goes to Lolla Laksmidhara acc. to Dr. Gode and Mr. R. Subrahmanyam - the Pratāpamārtaṇḍa or Praudhapratāpamārtaṇḍa of Pratāpa rudradeva.

 Sec.
 105 Dharmatattvakalanidhi or Pṛthvicandrodaya